-Between eleven o'clock Sunday might and four o'clock Monday morning some person or persons committed burglary at the residence of Gardner H. Rockwood on Main-st. The entrance was made through the diningroom window, which was fitted with an adjustable screen and the only window on the building having such a rustling quiet movement in her which son's room.
-This room is the first at meeting. son's room.
-This room is the first at the top of the stairs.
-The noise soon subsiding, Mrs. Rockwood returned to her slumbers with no suspicion of sneak thieves, but Mr. Rockwood on rising about four o'clock for the day found the window open and saw that he had been burglarized, missing the pipes and some bananas which were on the sideboard.
-A further investigation showed that young Mr. Rockwood's gold watch, fob and locket had been stolen from off the table in wood's gold watch, foo and locket had been stolen from off the table in his chamber, where he had put it on going to bed.
+Between eleven o'clock Sunday night and four o'clock Monday morn-ing some person or persons committed burglary at the residence of Gardner H. Rockwood on Main-st. The entrance was made through the dining-room window, which was fitted with an adjustable screen and the only window on the building having such a screen.
+Mr. Rockwood and sor were the last to retire that night, sitting up to enjoy their meerschaums, which they left down stairs when they went up about eleven o'clock to their rooms for the night. for the hight.
+None of the family were disturbed in their sleep, except Mrs. Rockwood, who, about two o'clock, wakened sud-denly and sitting up in bed listened to a rustling quiet movement in her, which son's room.
+This room is the first at meeting. the top of the stairs.
+The noise soon subsiding, Mrs. Rockwood returned to her slumbers with no suspicion of sneak thieves, but Mr. Rockwood on of her slumbers with no suspicion of sneak thieves, but Mr. Rockwood on rising about four o'clock for the day found the window open and saw that he had been burglarized, missing the which his uncle, Harry R. Gilson, is ne nad been burglarized, missing the which his uncl pipes and some bananas-which were the head mecha on the sideboard.
+A further investi-gation showed that young Mr. Rock-wood's gold watch, fob and locket head head mecha brother, Edwin other position.
+Miss Elsie T wood's gold watch, fob and locket had been stolen from off the table in his chamber, where he had put it on going to bed.
 This was probably the movement heard by Mrs. Rockwood and they doubtless recognizing her wakening were frightened away.
+Nothing further has as yet been Nothing further has as yet been watering were frightened away.
+Nothing further has as yet been missed and no clue of the thief been found.
+The gold locket was engraved with the initials of owner "H. H. R." Farewell Service.